varunnagpaal/SPICE/README.md

 # SPICE - Multisim Simulations

 This repository contains collection of SPICE simulations for mainly Analog Circuits.
-Following are the Analog Circuit topics which are dealt in these simulations:
+This work is ongoing.
+Following are the Analog Circuit topics which are dealt with in these simulations:

  - Linear Passive Circuits
    - Resistive: Resistance(R)